-This past year I used a Happy Planner for my goal setting and found that it just wasn’t for me.
+In my second year of planning, I thought I would take it to the ultimate level.
+I used a Happy Planner for my goal setting and found that it just wasn’t for me.
 The first issue was how bulky it was and heavy.
-It was not something I could travel with and just stick in my purse.
-That said, the bigger size left me lots more room to jot down things and use stickers to express myself.
+It was not something I could travel with and stick in my purse.
+That said, the bigger size of this goal planner left me lots more room to jot down things and use stickers to express myself.
 The idea is that I found I did not do this every week.
 I had no time for labels and needed more space to outline goals.

-If you are creative and looking to layout a customizable multi-layered organizational tool, then you might love the Happy Planner and all its incredible accessories.
-From customizing covers, the rings that attach it, to finding the right inserts to track either daily, weekly, budget-oriented goals, health and wellness goals etc.
+If you are creative and looking to layout a customizable multi-layered organizational tool, then you might love the Happy Planner and all its beautiful accessories.
+From customizing covers, the rings that attach them to finding the right inserts to track either daily, weekly, budget-oriented goals, health and wellness goals etc.

 Types of Happy Planners Available